HandBrake/HandBrake-docs/source/docs/en/latest/technical/automatic-file-naming.markdown

 MP4 and M4V are identical files.
 It's just a different file extension.

-For MP4 files, you can set HandBrake to automatically use the extension M4V when you pass-through audio (AC3), use SRT subtitles or have chapter markers enabled.
+For MP4 files, you can set HandBrake to automatically use the extension M4V when you pass-through audio (AC3), use 3GPP subtitles or have chapter markers enabled.

 You can simply change the file extension between .mp4 and .m4v as the file is exactly the same.
 There are no differences in the content or container itself.